-1. train employees and managers in the area of equality policies, mobbing and discrimination, including a series of informational webinars on gender equality;
+train employees and managers in the area of equality policies, mobbing and discrimination, including a series of informational webinars on gender equality; develop and disseminate awareness materials for managers and employees; continue to provide training to students on equality policies, mobbing and discrimination;

-- 2. develop and disseminate awareness materials for managers and employees; - continue to provide training to students on equality policies, mobbing and discrimination; - 4. establish an academic spokesperson whose primary task would be to oversee the University's broadly understood ethical standards; the idea would be that this person would work with the various organisational units already operating in the University, as well as support employees and contractors in the academic and organizational divisions in informally resolving disputes and conflicts with other members of the academic community without the need to initiate formal procedures.
+establish an academic spokesperson whose primary task would be to oversee the University's broadly understood ethical standards; the idea would be that the spokesperson would work with the various organisational units already operating in the University, as well as support employees and contractors in the academic and organizational divisions in informally resolving disputes and conflicts with other members of the academic community without the need to initiate formal procedures.

-VII.
+VIII.
 Final conclusions

-The analysis carried out focused on four important areas for the completion of the core objective of ensuring that SWPS University is a safe place for everyone and that it operates with equality and diversity, supporting all members of the community regardless of gender.
+The analysis carried out focused, after the update of the plan in March 2023, on five important areas for the completion of the core objective of ensuring that SWPS University is a safe place for everyone and that it operates with equality and diversity, supporting all members of the community regardless of gender.